 Why Do You Need An Affiliate Link Disclosure?

-Consider the following scenario: you meet someone who has discovered a fantastic new product.
+Consider the following scenario: you meet someone who has discovered a fantastic new cell phone.

 They explain to you how wonderful it works and that it comes with some fantastic new functions that no one else has.
-Would that suggestion influence your purchase of the product?
+Would that suggestion influence your purchase of that phone?